andrey-zherikov/argparse/README.md

 ### Styling scheme

-`Config.styling`—contains style for the text output (error messages and help screen).
+`Config.styling` – contains style for the text output (error messages and help screen).
 It has the following members:

 - `programName`: style for the program name.
 Default is `bold`.
 - `subcommandName`: style for the subcommand name.
 Default is `bold`.